 - Agents of S.H.I.E.L.D.: In the Season 4 episode "All the Madame's Men" when Framework Ward refers to the S.H.I.E.L.D. agent who recruited him, Coulson asks what HIS name was.
 Ward promptly chides Coulson for assuming the agent was a man.
 Coulson, though, was almost definitely drawing on a latent memory of John Garrett, rather than having a sexist assumption about S.H.I.E.L.D. agents being male.

 - Arrow: When Laurel takes up the mantle of Black Canary, she decides to patrol on her own with no help from Oliver, who doesn't even know she's moonlighting as a vigilante.
-She routinely gets beat up by the bad guys she's pursuing and Ollie finds out what's she doing when she has to be rescued.
+She routinely gets beaten up by the bad guys she's pursuing and Ollie finds out what she's doing when she has to be rescued.
 She accuses Oliver of treating her differently because she's a girl, but he reminds her that he fought as equals with the original Black Canary, Sarah, and he only "babies" Laurel because she literally has no fight training or the necessary skills to protect herself.
 Once she starts training with Ted Grant, Oliver is more accepting of her in the field.

 - Dexter: Harry Morgan.
 Flashbacks show that Deb always felt left out of the close relationship Dexter and Harry had.
 This was particularly exacerbated once their mother died.
 Deb tries to get closer to Dexter and Harry by working to get good at the things they're always doing, but Harry severely scolds her when he sees her handling knives and guns, the very things he spends all his time teaching Dexter to do.
 Deb is left feeling like Dexter was the son Harry always really wanted instead of his biological daughter.
 This misconception doesn't change until Deb finds out Dexter's secret decades later and realizes that Harry was simply working hard to teach Dexter to blend in and knew that Deb would be fine.